BenoitHanotte/shorturls/README.md

 a short URL can be created with a `POST` request on the `/shortlink` endpoint.
 Its body must be a JSON object.
 The different possible values for this body depend on whether the user submits a custom token to use or not.
 These possibilities are explained in the following subsections.

 When a token is generated (from a suggested token, or completely randomly), the service tries to acquire the __lock__ on this token in Redis.
 If the lock can not be acquired, another token will be generated and the service will try to use this one.
 After each 3 unsuccessful retries, the server uses one more random character in the token (while keeping its length to 6 chars).
 After 20 unsuccessful tokens, an error is logged and the request processing is aborted.
-A reponse with a code 500 is then returned.
+A response with a code 500 is then returned.

 #### 2.1.1 With no suggested token